AEC specification

 broj_pokretanja_SelectSorta := 0;

 After that, all 5 variables will be 0.
 You can't do that in AEC for x86.
 In AEC for WebAssembly, assignment statements end with a semicolon ; and can run across multiple lines.
 In AEC for x86, they end with a newline character.
-In AEC for x86, there is also the string-assignment operator <= (similar to the difference between signal and variable assignments in VHDL).
+In AEC for x86, there is also the string-assignment operator <= (similar to the difference between signal and variable assignments in VHDL) (UPDATE on 28/04/2024: I've started a StackExchange thread about how the VHDL compiler knows when <= is a signal assignment and when it is a less-than-or-equal operator.).
 In AEC for WebAssembly, you use := for string assignments.

 TODO: Implement the assignment operators +=, -= and related ones as they are in C, C++ and JavaScript.
 They can make code significantly shorter.
 (UPDATE on 14/09/2020: They have been implemented.)(UPDATE on 23/01/2022: Actually, they are implemented incorrectly, see this GitHub issue for more information.)(UPDATE on 24/01/2022: I believe I have fixed that issue.)

 UPDATE on 15/07/2021: In most programming languages these days, the assignment operator is =, whereas the equality-testing operator is ==.
 The rationale for that, dating back to the C programming language, is that most programs more commonly do variable assignments than they do testing for equality between variables, so that it makes sense to use a shorter operator for a more common operation that is assignment.
 While that may have made sense back then, I don't think that makes any sense with modern computers.
 Beginners in programming are in particular often confused by = meaning assignment, rather than something they are used to from mathematics.
 Also, I believe everybody who has programmed in a C-like language can agree that thing about equality operator being two assignment operators often leads to bugs.
 Namely, one of the most common errors in C-like languages is that the programmer mistypes if (variable==0) as if (variable=0), leading to the value in variable being lost and the block of code after that if never being executed.
-C# attempts to solve that problem by disallowing implicitly converting to the boolean type in the if-conditions, which is an interesting solution, but it often makes the code longer, as well as not addressing the fact that the same problem can happen with boolean variables.
+C# attempts to solve that problem by disallowing implicitly converting to the boolean type in the if-conditions, which is an interesting solution, but it often makes the code longer, as well as not addressing the fact that the same problem can happen with boolean variables (UPDATE on 05/06/2024: One hard-to-trace bug in my AEC-to-WebAssembly compiler, causing my compiler to lose track of the sizes of the structures and cause an internal compiler error, was caused by mismatched parentheses, which C++ compiler didn't complain about, but instead it implicitly casted an integer into boolean.
+Had I written my compiler in Java or C#, rather than in C++, something like that couldn't have happened to me.).
 So, I think that making := the assignment operator and = the equality-testing operator is a good choice.
 The AEC-to-WebAssembly compiler allows whitespace between : and = in the assignment operator :=, so that, when ClangFormat mistakes : for the label-ending sign and puts a whitespace after it, the code does not lose its meaning.
 I am not sure now whether that was a good choice.
 I have created a Reddit thread about it, as well as a StackExchange thread about how to explain to ClangFormat that := is the assignment operator.

 Operators